 When are application materials due?

 Completed applications are reviewed as they are received.
 (See website tab for admission requirements.)
 If you are notified that a cohort is full, you are advised to notify the Office of Student Enrollment if you would like to be considered for admission in the next cycle.
 Applicants are not required to submit a second deposit or resubmit materials already present in their application file.
 For questions about the application process, please contact the School of Nursing's Office of Enrollment and Student Affairs at 404.727.7980.

 Completed applications are reviewed in a holistic process that includes evaluation of transcripts, and work and life experiences.
 If there are factors that you would like to be considered that are not required as part of the application, you should communicate these in your application.
 You may be asked to participate in an interview as a part of the admission process.

 Do you require all transcripts if I have attended multiple schools?

 Yes.
 All transcripts must be submitted, even if only one class was taken at an institution.
 Science and life science-related courses and grades receive particular attention.

 How do I accept an offer of admission?

-A deposit is required to hold a place in the program and is applied to the first tuition bill.
-We will continue to offer admission until we receive deposits from the limit of thirty enrolled students.
+Once you’re admitted, a deposit is required to hold your place in the program and is applied to your first tuition bill.
+We offer admission to applicants each semester until we receive deposits from the limit of 30 enrolled students.